 Kepler's specific objectives over its 4-year lifetime are to determine: (a) the frequency of Earth-class and larger planets in and near the habitable zone of a wide variety of spectral types of stars; (b) the distribution of diameter and orbital size of Earth-class planets; (c) the distribution of diameter, mass, density, albedo, and orbital size of giant inner planets; (d) the frequency of planets orbiting multiple star systems; and (e) the properties of those stars that have planetary systems.

-Kepler's main instrument is a 1-meter aperture photometer with a 12° field of view which will continuously and simultaneously monitor the light from 90,000 main sequence stars brighter than 14th magnitude in a star field in Cygnus.
+Kepler's main instrument is a 1-m aperture photometer with a 12° field of view which will continuously and simultaneously monitor the light from 90,000 main sequence stars brighter than 14th magnitude in a star field in Cygnus.
 Planets will be discovered and characterized by the tiny periodic variations their transits cause in a star's measured light output.
 Detection of two transits will be taken as evidence of a candidate planet with a third and subsequent transits providing confirmation.

-Quick facts about Kepler from JPL
+quick facts about Kepler from JPL

 · Kepler is the world's first mission with the ability to find true Earth analogs – planets that orbit stars like our sun in the "habitable zone."
 The habitable zone is the region around a star where the temperature is just right for water – an essential ingredient for life as we know it – to pool on a planet's surface.